Azure/azure-openapi-validator/docs/rules.md

 ### ReservedResourceNamesModelAsEnum

 Service-defined (reserved) resource names must be represented as an `enum` type with `modelAsString` set to `true`, not as a static string in the path.
+This is to allow for expansion of the resource collection to include more service defined instances in future if necessary.
+Changing the representation of the path in swagger to an enum does not require you to change the implementation of the API in the service.
+Adhering to this best practice helps with forward compatibility and avoids potential breaking changes in future revisions of the API.

 Please refer to [reserved-resource-names-model-as-enum.md](./reserved-resource-names-model-as-enum.md) for details.